Cofinality via Weighted Colimits: Introduction

 This involves the \textit{oplax fibers} $J_{/a}$ (rather than $J_{a/}$) and, while having its own uses, doesn't seem to lead to a proof of \Cref{Local_Cof_Crit_Intro}.
 Thus, the introduction of the additional weight variable to the colimit operation is essential for our argument. \end{rem}

-\paragraph{Acknowledgments.} We are grateful to Ishai Dan-Cohen for proposing \cref{Ishai_Intro} as an application of a conjectural refinement of Quillen's theorem A, and to the other participants of the Seminarak where this refinement was essentially proved, inspiring the main ideas of this note.
+\paragraph{Acknowledgments.} We are grateful to Ishai Dan-Cohen for proposing \cref{Ishai_Intro} as an application of a conjectural refinement of Quillen's theorem A and for many useful suggestions on a previous draft.
+We thank the other participants of the Seminarak where this refinement was essentially proved, inspiring the main ideas of this note.
 Special thanks to Shay Ben-Moshe for useful discussions about the subject matter and to Dorin Boger for useful comments on an earlier draft.
 We also thank Niko Naumann for renewing our interest in \cref{Local_Cof_Crit_Intro}, encouraging us to write this note.
+The first author was supported by the DFG through SFB 1085 ``Higher Invariants''.